databrary/design/ridir-16/narrative.md

 Similarly, if the user interface allows the user to click on thumbnail images and preview video segments or use mouse movements to scrub through the video segments forward and backward in time, the Databrary system may need to compute and re-encode these frames in cases that the entire video cannot be delivered to the user.
 Solving these problems in ways that make the interface responsive to users will be critical for making the search capability useful.

-#### Project 1b: Timeline interface for viewing/selecting coding passes

-Once the user has identified a particular session of interest, we need to enable visualization of existing coding passes uploaded with this session.
-Databrary needs to allow basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes for download, and potentially upload newer versions of the coding passes.

 #### Project 2: Code import, representation/visualization, and export

 This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting in their native formats.